 The first step is to understand that this AI-based technology is itself a methodology, rather than a tool.
 Generative design embodies the design process, aiding the workflow of engineers, architects and designers.
 It does not intend to replace their roles, but to enrich them to make the human element even stronger.

 At the heart of generative design is the ability for creatives to make informed decisions about their design process.
-A generative methodology creates a hyper intelligent "disciple", called to transfer the values of his "human master" and his mentality with an exceptional quantitative work.
+A generative methodology creates a hyper-intelligent "disciple", called to transfer the values of his "human master" and his mentality with exceptional quantitative work.

-The human "Master" defines the parameters, but instead of having to model all the different options himself that fit those parameters, he lets a computer do it.
+The human “Master” defines the parameters, but instead of having to model all the different options that fit those parameters himself, he lets a computer do it.
 After all, humans are perfect for creative tasks.
-Understanding all, but all the ways in which a building or series of buildings could fit into a certain space, well, it would end up boring.
+Understanding all, but all the ways in which a building or a series of buildings could fit into a certain space, well, it would end up being boring.

 Generative design, the way of the future

-This obviously does not mean that we must necessarily make buildings or objects with an intriguing appearance, nor that we must necessarily use "the magic button that does everything by itself".
-It can simply mean that a beautiful, tasteful building, well thought out by an excellent professional, is also optimized for light, or twice as light as what is next to it, with the same resistance.
+This obviously doesn't mean that you necessarily have to create buildings or objects with a convoluted appearance, nor that you always have to use "the magic button that does everything by itself".
+It can simply mean that a beautiful, tasteful building, well thought out by an excellent professional, is also optimized for light, or is twice as light as the one next to it, with the same resistance.

-Generative design and its natural aptitude for optimization can make it go far beyond the tasks I've described in this article.
+Generative design and its natural aptitude for optimization can make it go much beyond the tasks I have described in this article.
 Currently, for example, it is estimated that 37% of modern design companies use generative design in some form.